wfink/infinispan.playground.encoding/ProtoBufAdapter/README.md

 Migrated example from the legacy ProtoBufMessageMarshaller implementation
 ------------------------------------------------------------------

-SimpleEntry shows how to migrate a legacy implemenation in a compatible way by using @ProtoField annotations and use ProtoBuf message types to ensure a compatible ProtoBuf schema.
+SimpleEntry shows how to migrate a legacy implementation in a compatible way by using @ProtoField annotations and use ProtoBuf message types to ensure a compatible ProtoBuf schema.
 As well as the generated Marshaller to use the same implementation for Interfaces or Abstract classes by set a hint which implementation should be used instead of the defaults.

 Run the example with